facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 Technically it is possible to access constants exported in `getConstants` directly off the native module object.
 This will no longer be supported with TurboModules, so we encourage the community to switch to the above approach to avoid necessary migration down the line.

-> Note that currently constants are exported only at initialization time, so if you change getConstants values at runtime it won't affect the JavaScript environment.
+> That currently constants are exported only at initialization time, so if you change getConstants values at runtime it won't affect the JavaScript environment.
 This will change with Turbomodules.
 With Turbomodules, `getConstants` will become a regular native module method, and each invocation will hit the native side.

 ### Callbacks